What is Pink Gold?

 18ct Pink Gold | 75% solid gold | 20% copper | 5% 925 silver

 People typically have a different understanding of what solid gold is.
-Gold can be valued in the form of jewellery, but it’s important to remember that even if a piece of gold jewellery is 9 carats or 18 carats, you are still talking about the percentage of pure gold, the percentage used to make a rose gold jewellery like stud earrings, necklace or chain.
+Gold can be valued in the form of jewellery, but it’s important to remember that even if a piece of gold fine jewellery is 9 carats or 18 carats, you are still talking about the percentage of pure gold, the percentage used to make a rose gold jewellery like stud earrings, necklace or women chain.
 The higher the purity level of gold, the better the jewellery will be.